 Living in a Van and Our Ireland Road Trip

 We've just spent two weeks living in a van and I can't think of a better way to explore the beauty of Ireland and Northern Ireland.
 Our campervan gave us the freedom to stop wherever we wanted to without having to stick to any tour schedule or group itinerary.
-But if there's one thing we learned, it's that we can go without a shower for 5 days two weeks is hardly enough time to spend in such a breathtaking part of the world.
 Everywhere you look feels like a picture-perfect postcard setting, sheep traffic jams and all.
+But if there's one thing we learned, it's that two weeks is hardly enough time to spend in such a breathtaking part of the world (and that we can go without a shower for 5 days!).
 Our campervan was great for exploring the coasts and countryside so today we're sharing our Ireland road trip itinerary and photos to inspire you to give #vanlife a try.

 When compared to Canada, the island of Ireland looks so small on a map that I thought we'd be able to cover so much ground on our two-week road trip and leave as experts on all things Irish.
 I could not have been more wrong.
 Within a few days we realized we would have to narrow down our Ireland road trip itinerary with hopes that we'd be back and explore the rest next time.
 After a bit of research, we decided to focus on parts of the Wild Atlantic Way along Ireland's west coast and the Causeway Coastal Route of Northern Ireland.

-We arranged for a campervan through Spaceships Rentals and had a great experience with them.
+Our camper was provided courtesy of Spaceships Rentals and we had a great experience with them for our two-week road trip in Ireland.
 From the Dublin airport, we took any easy bus to their office in Navan where we picked up our VW Camper.
 I was really looking forward to naming our home on wheels but the camper already had a perfectly-suited name: THOR.
 The hard part came after the check-in and paperwork was completed since Wes had to get used to driving on the left-hand side of the road plus shifting gears with his left hand.
-Coupled with some jet lag and incredibly narrow roads, you could say our first day was tough but luckily it was uphill from there!
+Coupled with some jet lag and incredibly narrow roads, you could say our first day was rough.
+Luckily it was uphill from there!

-- Spend a day in Killarney National Park to explore 26,000 acres of beauty including the Gap of Dunloe, Lakes of Killarney, Torc Waterfall, Ross Castle and the Muckross Estate.
+Spend a day exploring all that Killarney National Park has to offer.
+The park features over 26,000 acres of beauty including the Gap of Dunloe, Lakes of Killarney, Torc Waterfall, Ross Castle and the Muckross Estate.
 This is also where you'll find Macgillycuddy Reeks, Ireland's highest mountain range.

-- Drive the Ring of Kerry for stunning scenary on the Iveragh Peninsula.
+Drive the Ring of Kerry for stunning scenery on the Iveragh Peninsula.

 Have you ever travelled to a place you'd never even heard of only to discover that you never want to leave?
 That's what happened to me the day we drove around the Dingle Peninsula.
 Of all the places we saw on our Ireland road trip, I can't get this fisherman's village out of my head.
 The sunshine and free overnight parking right by the harbour might have something to do with why this was my favourite day but I really hope our travels bring us back to Dingle one day soon.

-- Don't miss the Slea Head loop drive.
+Don't miss the scenic Slea Head loop drive.

-- Leave room for dessert at Murphys Ice Cream (handmade in Dingle).
+Leave room for dessert at Murphys Ice Cream (which is handmade in Dingle!).

 Somewhere between the coastal villages of Liscannor and Doolin is where you'll find the spectacular Cliffs of Moher.
-These emerald beauties are one of the most-visited sites in the country and, as impressive as they are, this was not our finest moment.
+These emerald beauties are one of the most-visited sites in the country and, as impressive as they are, this was our least glamourous moment on this Ireland road trip.
 For a good laugh and a look at our attempted coastal walk, you can check out our Cliffs of Moher travel vlog.
 Our next Ireland road trip itinerary will include a visit to Slieve League in Co.
 Donegal which we've heard is even more impressive than the Cliffs of Moher.